noahgrant/resourcerer/docs/model.md

 toJSON: Object ()
 ```

-Returns the model's data attributes in a new object.
+Returns the model's data in a new object.

 ### get
 ```js